 As of now, you still cannot enter the cathedral.
 However, you can view it from afar or enjoy a beautiful Parisian sunrise here.
 When it opens again, you can also climb up the tower to soak in the stunning views of the city.

 - Relais Hôtel du Vieux Paris (rated highly)

 The Sainte Chapelle is renowned for its massive stained-glass windows.
 There are 15 in total, and just like the ones in the Notre Dame, they all date back to the 13th century.

 Over 1000 biblical figures can be found amongst the stained glass as well as scenes from the old and new testament.
 There are also windows depicting how kings and queens should live.

 While the chapel was built under the order of King Louis IX in 1242, no one knows who actually designed this fantastic church.
 The King needed the chapel to house his legendary religious relics collection, which included the Crown of Thorns, the Image of Edessa, fragments of the Holy Cross and the Holy Lance - relics related to the Virgin Mary and the Holy Sponge.

 Bear in mind that this place is notorious for its long waiting lines, so if you want to avoid them, arrive 5 – 10 minutes before the opening time.

-- Custom Private Tour - Design Your Perfect Day in Paris (highly sought-after)
+- Custom Private Tour - Your Perfect Day in Paris (often fully booked)

 Louvre Museum & Pyramid Entrance